 Influencer marketing, in particular, is the monetization of social proof.
 Brands pay social media influencers to serve as social proof for their products and services.
 The better an influencer is at becoming convincing social proof, the higher the fees he or she can charge.

 The tactics influencers use to help brands boost awareness and get people into their funnels can be decoded and replicated.
 In this post, I will show you five of the BEST types of social proof you can use (that are easiest to implement) to get the word out about your brand, products, and services.

 What is Social Proof?

-Social proof is ancient in its application (consider a mom tasting food first to show her baby the food is okay to eat), even if science only gave it a name in the 1930s.
+Social proof is super-ancient though, right?
+I mean, consider a mom tasting food first to show her baby the food is okay to eat.
+That’s social proof even though science only gave it a name in the 1930s.
 Using social proof as a way to sell products is, no doubt, as old as marketing itself.

 Celebrity Endorsements (The Social Proof We’re Not Including in This Particular Post)

 Legend has it in 1763, just four years after opening his business, English potter Josiah Wedgwood convinced Queen Charlotte of Mecklenburg-Strelitz to allow him to name the line of pottery he had made for her Queen’s Ware.